 Rules for Usage of NHTI Computer Facilities: the Library

-The NHTI Library is an academic, regulated teaching library for use by NHTI students, faculty and staff only, and in addition to the following rules, lab/computer users are expected to comply with the NHTI Computer Usage Policy.
+The NHTI Library is an academic, regulated teaching library for use by NHTI students, faculty and staff, and in addition to the following rules, lab/computer users are expected to comply with the NHTI Computer Usage Policy.

-- Library patrons must be prepared to show valid NHTI ID when requested by NHTI Security, NHTI Library staff or other NHTI staff.
-See also: NHTI Library Policy for Visitors and Community Members.
+- Library patrons must be prepared to show valid NHTI ID when requested by NHTI Security, NHTI Library staff, or other NHTI staff.

-- Library computers are for use by NHTI students, faculty and staff only.
+- Library computers are for use only by NHTI students, faculty, and staff.

-- The Library and Instructional lab are study and learning environments in a teaching Library, please expect some noise.
-Please contact staff for availability of quiet study space.
-Please be considerate of other students’ rights by being quiet.
-Patrons are asked to silence cell phones throughout the Library – conversations are to be taken out of the Library.
+- The library and instructional lab are study and learning environments in a teaching library; please expect some noise.
+Contact staff for availability of quiet study space.
+Be considerate of other students’ rights by being quiet.
+Patrons are asked to silence cell phones, and conversations are to be taken out of the library.

 - Do not place books or personal belongings on any printer, monitor, or computer equipment.
 This can interfere with hardware operation and/or inhibit proper cooling functions for the equipment.

 - Loading or installation of any software/programs/games on a hard drive is prohibited.
-In addition, any alteration of system settings or configuration is prohibited.
+Any alteration of system settings or configuration is prohibited.
 High network traffic may result in temporary prohibitions including, but not limited to, gaming, instant messaging, and email.

 - The connection of outside equipment to NHTI computer equipment is prohibited unless specific authorization is granted by NHTI faculty or staff.

-- Printing is through the student Papercut account at 10 cents per page; color copies at 50 cents per page; and, scanning is free of charge.
+- Printing is through the student Papercut account at 10 cents per page and color copies at 50 cents per page.
+Scanning is free of charge.